* Ecuadorean leader under pressure for austerity measures

-Despite such militancy in other sectors, transport services were gradually returning on Saturday, with taxis back on the streets of Quito though there were still no buses.
+Despite such militancy in other sectors, taxi and bus services were gradually returning on Saturday.

 It was unclear why the transport unions called off their strike, though leaders said they were satisfied the government had heard their complaints.
 Officials have promised a revision of fare tariffs to compensate for fuel price rises.

 Moreno's popularity has sunk to below 30% compared with above 70% after his 2017 election, but he has the support of the business elite, the military appears loyal, and the political opposition is weak.

 However, Ecuador has a history of volatility and sudden government changes: protests toppled three presidents in the decade before Correa took power in 2007.

 Moreno, who uses a wheelchair after a 1998 shooting during a robbery that left him paraplegic, has promised a firm hand, and various transport leaders were rounded up in recent days.

 Dozens of police officers have been hurt in the unrest.

 Ecuador hopes to save about $1.5 billion a year from ending fuel subsidies.
 Along with tax reforms, the government would benefit by about $2.27 billion.

 Moreno's government has improved relations with the West and reached its loan deal with the IMF in February, dependent on "structural measures".